HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 ## Environment variable setup

-[OTS Environment variable setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch_preparing_sysenv.html) is a very easy way to setup a Domino server.
+OTS Environment variable setup is a very easy way to setup a Domino server.
 The setup provides already more setup options then the classical Domino setup including CertMgr and ID Vault configuration.
-Environment variables are ready from the environment variables specified before starting the server.
+Environment variables are read from the environment variables specified before starting the server.

+Check the [OTS Environment variable setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch_preparing_sysenv.html) documentation for details.

 ## JSON file configuration setup